rubyforgood/human-essentials/README.md

 ## Testing 🧪
 ### Writing Tests/Specs

-Run all the tests with:

-  `bundle exec rspec`

-Run a single test with:

-  `bundle exec rspec {path_to_test_name}_spec.rb`
+Run all the tests with `bundle exec rspec`; run a single test with `bundle exec rspec {path_to_test_name}_spec.rb`.
 This app uses RSpec, Capybara, and FactoryBot for testing.
 Make sure the tests run clean & green before submitting a Pull Request.
-If you are inexperienced in writing tests or get stuck on one, please reach out so one of us can help you. :)

-The one situation where you probably don't need to write new tests is when simple re-stylings are done (ie. the page may look slightly different but the Test suite is unaffected by those changes).
+If you are inexperienced in writing tests or get stuck on one, please reach out for help :).
+You probably don't need to write new tests when simple re-stylings are done (ie. the page may look slightly different but the Test suite is unaffected by those changes).

 Tip: If you need to skip a failing test, place `pending("Reason you are skipping the test")` into the `it` block rather than skipping with `xit`.
 This will allow rspec to deliver the error message without causing the test suite to fail.

-example:
 ```ruby
   it "works!" do
     pending("Need to implement this")